Connect Google Cloud Storage

 Prerequisites:

-- GCP Console access with IAM Admin permissions
+- GCP Console access with IAM Admin permissions on the project that holds the bucket

 gcloudCLI installed (optional but recommended)- A Cloud Storage bucket you want to scan